 4. Continue heating and blowing into the glass until the goblet is shaped.
 While hot, pull off the bottom handle.

-5. Heat the bottom of the goblet and shape in on a marver pad.
+5. Heat the bottom of the goblet and shape it.

 6. Heat a clear glass rod and attach it to the bottom of the goblet for a handle.